Client Login

 Collection of Information

-The information that we collect about you will be obtained by fair and lawful means, and not in an unreasonably intrusive way.
-We will take reasonable steps to ensure that when collecting personal information about you, you are aware of:
+We will take all reasonable steps to ensure that when collecting personal information about you, you are aware of:

 • Our identity and contact details